husarion/static_docs_deprecated/src/core2/tutorials/howtostart/getting-started-with-husarion--lego-mindstorms.md

 # Getting started with Husarion + LEGO Mindstorms #

 In this tutorial we will help you build autonomic, mechatronic 3-wheels robots.
 Robot have to be equipped with two motors, two ultrasonic distance meter sensors, a power supply and the CORE2 each one.
-You can drive your robot via cloud.husarion.com using W, S, A, D keys, changing speed with Q, Z keys and turn on automatic mode with E key or hBtn1.
+You can drive your robot via <a href="https://cloud.husarion.com/">Husarion Cloud</a> Husarion Cloud using W, S, A, D keys, changing speed with Q, Z keys and turn on automatic mode with E key or hBtn1.
 The task of the wallBOT is to drive by a wall on the right, bypassing obstacles left side.
-And the task of the shadowBOT is to follow the tracked object
+And the task of the shadowBOT is to follow the tracked object.

 See wallBOT video on YouTube: